stevearc/pypicloud/doc/topics/storage.rst

 S3
 --
 This option will store your packages in S3.
+Be sure you have set the correct :ref:`s3_policy`.

 Set ``pypi.storage = s3`` OR ``pypi.s3 = pypicloud.storage.S3Storage``